 CARLYLE LAKE - With the fall hunting season underway, hunters are reminded of their obligation to practice ethical and safe hunting while in the field.
 Remember, your personal ethics might not match your neighbors, but certain guidelines do pertain to all hunters.

 A matter of serious concern to hunters and non-hunters is the problem of haphazardly disposing of animal carcasses.
-Many hunters who have harvested animals have indiscriminately dumped carcasses in creeks, along roadsides and parking lots, and in areas where remains are visible to the general public.
-This is unethical, senseless and offensive to many people.
+Many hunters who have harvested animals have indiscriminately dumped carcasses in creeks, along roadsides, in parking lots, and in areas where remains are visible to the public.
+This is unethical, senseless, and offensive to many people.
 It is also illegal to dump carcasses on public lands.

 Remember, your conduct while hunting can influence the landowners’ decision to let you or other sportsmen hunt in the future.
 Be legal and ethical at all times and always make safety the number one priority on your next hunting trip.

 If you have any questions concerning hunting rules and regulations, please call the Carlyle Lake Project Office at 618-594-2484.